 Most of New Zealand's wastewater infrastructure was built 30 to 40 years ago and is reaching the end of its useful life.
-Over the coming decade, approximately 60% of public wastewater treatment plants will need to renew a wastewater consent.
+Over the coming decade, 57% of the 353 wastewater consents held by local councils will come up for renewal.

-We've developed an initial set of standards alongside a number of experts from councils, the industry, and iwi and hapū.
-These relate to the discharge of treated wastewater to water and to land, the beneficial reuse of biosolids, and to monitoring and reporting wastewater overflows and bypasses.
+We've been working to develop an initial set of standards alongside a number of experts and representatives from councils, the industry, and iwi and hapū.
+These relate to the discharge of treated wastewater to water and to land, the reuse of biosolids, and to monitoring and reporting wastewater overflows and bypasses.

 The proposed standards would set nationally consistent requirements for public wastewater networks and operators to meet.
-This would drive cost efficiencies and support network owners to better plan for the cost of infrastructure - while protecting public and environmental health.
+This would drive cost efficiencies and support network owners to better plan for the cost of infrastructure.
 Standards also aim to make monitoring and compliance for regional councils easier by standardising contaminant limits and monitoring and reporting requirements in consents.
+We expect they will improve environmental outcomes over time.

 We have undertaken specific engagement on the standards with iwi and hapū in the Waikato, Waipā and Whanganui River catchments in line with our Treaty settlement obligations.
-Broader engagement with iwi and hapū, subject to interest and capacity, will continue into May.
+We are undertaking broader engagement with iwi and hapū, subject to interest and capacity, between February and May.